yangkky/yangkky.github.io/_posts/2019-07-08-distributed-pytorch-tutorial.md

 ## The big picture

 Multiprocessing with `DistributedDataParallel` duplicates the model across multiple GPUs, each of which is controlled by one process.
-(If you want, you can have each process control multiple GPUs, but that should be obviously slower than having one GPU per process.
+(A process is an instance of python running on the computer; by having multiple processes running in parallel, we can take advantage of procressors with multiple CPU cores.
+If you want, you can have each process control multiple GPUs, but that should be obviously slower than having one GPU per process.
 It's also possible to have multiple worker processes that fetch data for each GPU, but I'm going to leave that out for the sake of simplicity.)
 The GPUs can all be on the same node or spread across multiple nodes.
+(A node is one "computer," including all of its CPUs and GPUs.
+If you're using AWS, a node is one EC2 instance.)
 Every process does identical tasks, and each process communicates with all the others.
 Only gradients are passed between the processes/GPUs so that network communication is less of a bottleneck.

 ![big picture]({{ site.baseurl }}/assets/processes-gpus.png)